 We’ll meet again!

-The European Forum Alpbach 2017 ends with today’s Built Environment and Financial Market Symposia.
-More than 5,700 people from over 100 nations came to the Alpine village of Alpbach to discuss questions facing the future of research, politics and economics.
+The European Forum Alpbach 2017 ended with the Built Environment and Financial Market Symposia.
+More than 5,400 people from over 100 nations came to the Alpine village of Alpbach to discuss questions facing the future of research, politics and economics.
 Public interest in the Alpbach Symposia shows no sign of abating, even in the event’s 73rd year.
 The organisers sold ten percent more tickets than last year.

 “I’m delighted to look back on such positive results.
 There’s a huge need to tackle contemporary questions from a range of different perspectives” says Franz Fischler, President of the European Forum Alpbach.
 Climate change, migration, democracy and artificial intelligence: answers to the central challenges for Europe and the world were at the centre of some 200 programme items.